-Anyone remembers Alex Hope ? .
+Anyone remembers Alex Hope?
 Regarding the wealth manager’s approval for the investment, I like to think that he was somehow misinformed.
-Otherwise he must be ranking among the most incompetent managers for considering doing business with those two clowns.
-I mean, seriously, giving money away based on a few months’ old demo ?
+Otherwise, he must be ranked among the most incompetent managers for considering doing business with those two clowns.
+I mean, seriously, giving money away based on a few months’ old demos?

 Etoro social trading platform gets a few minutes of advertisement.
 You can follow ‘professional traders’ and copy their trades.
 One of the most popular is one Spanish guy, Malsolo.
 He has 5k copiers.